browserengineering/book/book/animations.md

 [^even-more]: While a real browser definitely has an analog of the `needs_layout` and `needs_paint` flags, our fix for restarting animations doesn't handle a bunch of edge cases.
-For example, if a different style property than the one being animatied, the browser shouldn't re-start the animation.
+For example, if a different style property than the one being animatied changes, the browser shouldn't re-start the animation.
 Real browsers will store multiple copies of the style---the computed style and the animated style---to solve issues like this.